openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 There is a separate loader for each supported framework.
 These loaders are implemented in the `extensions/load/<FRAMEWORK>/loader.py` files of the Model Optimizer.

+> **NOTE**: Model Optimizer uses a special parser for Caffe models built on top of `caffe.proto` file.
+In case of model
+> loading failure, the Model Optimizer throws an error adn requests to prepare the parser that can read the model.
+For
+> more information, refer to Model Optimizer, <a href="MO_FAQ.html#FAQ1">FAQ #1</a>.

 The result of the model loading step is a `Graph` object which can be depicted like in the following example:

 ![Graph After Load](../../../img/MO_graph_after_loader.svg)